 The Port Authority shall review the application and may require additional information.
 If, after review of an application by the Port Authority staff, the applicant is found to be a competent operator with past practices which demonstrate a commitment to safe and efficient performance of stevedoring and/or freight handling, and skill, experience, equipment and personnel necessary to do so, the applicant will be so notified by the Port Authority staff and a recommendation to issue a license to the applicant will be made by staff to the Port Commission in an open meeting.
 If the Port Commission approves, a license will be issued to the applicant.
-Applicants found by the Port Authority staff to be unacceptable will be so notified.
-An applicant found to be unacceptable by the Port Authority staff may appeal that finding to the Port Commission in an open meeting, and the Port Commission on its own motion could authorize the issuance of the requested license in spite of staff's finding.
+Applicants found by the Port Authority staff may appeal that finding to the Port Commission in an open meeting, and the Port Commission on its own motion could authorize the issuance of the requested license in spite of staff's finding.